arsanchez8128/musicstudiohistory/pages/about.md

 ## Intent

 Everything here is for demonstration and teaching purposes only.
-Look at stuff, don't steal things, and learn a little.
+Look at the collections, contact me for questions, and learn a little.

-{% include feature/pdf.html objectid="e350_panel_cad" width="50" %}
+{% include feature/image.html objectid="coll005" width="75" %}

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).